France-Travail/happy_vllm/docs/endpoints/technical.md

 ## /v1/launch_arguments (GET)

 If when launched the arguments `--with-launch-arguments` is given, this route gives all the parameters given when launching the application.
 In particular, the arguments given to the vLLM engine.
-It is useful for the benchmarks.
+It is useful for the benchmarks done by [benchmark_llm_serving](https://github.com/France-Travail/benchmark_llm_serving)